Field theories of active particle systems and their entropy production: #1

-\seclabel{generalised_trawlers} To illustrate the framework outlined in \SMref{N_interacting_distinguishable_particles}, we use the example of two pair-interacting drift-diffusion particles on a circle of circumference $L$, which is calculated ``from first principles'' in \SMref{HarmonicTrawlers}, where it is found that the entropy production is $\entropyProduction=(\drift_1+\drift_2)^2/(2\diffusion)$, if the particles drift with velocities $\drift_1$ and $\drift_2$ respectively and both diffuse with diffusion contant $\diffusion$.
-This result ought to be independent of the details of the pair potential $\pairPot$, given the simple physical reasoning in \SMref{HarmonicTrawlers_simple_physics}, as we confirm in the following.
+\toasubsubsection{Example: Entropy production of two pair-interacting distinguishable drift-diffusion particles without external potential} \seclabel{generalised_trawlers} To illustrate the framework outlined in \APref{N_interacting_distinguishable_particles}, we use the example of two pair-interacting drift-diffusion particles on a circle of circumference $L$, which is calculated ``from first principles'' in \SMref{HarmonicTrawlers}, where it is found that the entropy production is $\entropyProduction=(\drift_1+\drift_2)^2/(2\diffusion)$, if the particles drift with velocities $\drift_1$ and $\drift_2$ respectively and both diffuse with diffusion contant $\diffusion$.
+Even when calculated in \SMref{HarmonicTrawlers} using an attractive harmonic potental, this result ought to be independent of the details of the pair potential $\pairPot$, given the simple physical reasoning in \SMref{HarmonicTrawlers_simple_physics}, as we confirm in the following.

 To calculate the entropy production on the basis of \Eref{entropyProduction_interacting_distinguishable_final}, we need the local entropy productions, $\entropyProductionDensity^{(1)}_i(x_i)$, \Eref{entropyProductionDensity_independent_distinguishable_final}, and $\entropyProductionDensity^{(2)}_{ij}(x_i,x_j)$, \Eref{entropyProductionDensity_interacting_distinguishable_ij}, but in the absence of a third particle, not $\entropyProductionDensity^{(3)}_{ijk}$.
 We further need the obviously uniform one-point densities